 Our Analysis and Test Results

 The Camp Chef is a basic, portable grill.
-It was a close contender for our Best Buy award, but the Smoke Hollow 205 edges it out.
-The Camp Chef is more expensive than the Smoke Hollow, but it has more even heating and greater maximum heat output.
-Both offer enough control for cooking almost anything you might want to cook.
+It was a close contender for our Best Buy award, but others edge it out.
+The Camp Chef is more expensive than the award winners, but it has more even heating and greater maximum heat output.
+All these less expensive competitors offer enough control for cooking almost anything you might want to cook.
 The Camp Chef is pretty bulky for its cooking area.
 The cooking area is suitable for a complete meal for 2 or the meat course for 4.
 For transport, it is about the size of the larger "six-pack" standard milk crate.

 Camp Chef claims that their Portable BBQ puts out 12000 BTUs.
-We have no reason to question this.
+Our testing gives us no reason to question this.
 For the surface area and price, we are impressed to see the u-shaped burner under the hood of the Camp Chef.
 This distributes the heat more evenly and makes for more heating power.
 When we max out the burner knob, pretty much any food item we would put on there will char in just a few minutes.
 In short, the Camp Chef makes all the heat you need.

 The u-shaped burner and wide-ranging knob of the Camp Chef give the user plenty of control.
 As noted above, the burner gets plenty hot for searing a steak.
 It can also be loaded down with thick, boneless-skinless chicken breasts and cook them "low and slow" without drying them out.
 The options between these two extremes are clear and well graduated.
 The u-shaped burner delivers your chosen level of heat to all but the farthest corners of the rectangular grill surface.

 The Editors' Choice Napoleon TravelQ 285 sets the bar for control in a portable grill.
 Setting it apart from the Camp Chef is dual burners, a thermometer, and $75.
 You get what you pay for.
 At the price, the Camp Chef is all you can expect and offers plenty of control.